Suddenly A Star - Part 4

 As we move through the halls, careful not to bump into anyone else, I feel the gazes growing.
 Once we slide into the classroom, I feel better.
 At least at the Academy, people hardly paid me attention.
-I can't help but let a sigh escape my lips.
+I let a sigh escape my lips.
 I need to stop remembering that world.
 It was an accident, and I'm home now.
 That place is gone.

 A voice I do not recognize, calls out a question to me.
 I look up to meet piercing hazel eyes.
 They're enveloped in a soft face, meeting plump lips, tinted a shade of pink.
 Brown hair, cropped close to her head, sticks up from being styled.
 Apparently my staring comes across as forgetfulness.
 She tells me her name, but honestly, I forget it immediately.

 “I know the feeling.
 But cheer up alright?”